-This is version 3.1 of the protocols.
+This is version 4.0 of the protocols.
 There are a number of refinements that we will undertake in upcoming versions.

 - Links to the Literature: These measures are based on a systematic review of the literature.
 The sources, uses, and limits of variables and measurement approaches have been tracked in our internal documentation.
 This version does not, however, reflect all this work.
-Later versions will be increasingly complete in this area or will refer to other papers to be published by the Twin Cities Walking Study team. - GIS Steps: We are continually experimenting with automating more steps.
+Later versions will be increasingly complete in this area or will refer to other recently published papers. - GIS Steps: We are continually experimenting with automating more steps.
 Because this is a work in progress, some of the GIS steps have been tested only once by the person who wrote them.
 Feedback is welcomed.
 In addition, some were developed for ArcGIS 8 and have not yet been converted to ArcGIS 9.